fac-31/ReDoT/DOC.md

 **Returns:** Number - The product of a and b

 #### `div(a, b)`
-Divides a by b and returns the quotient (returns Infinity if b is 0).
+Divides a by b and returns the quotient, returning Infinity when dividing by zero.

 **Parameters:**
 - `a` (number): Dividend